4 Tips to Speed Up Ubuntu 16.04 Even if You Have SSD

 sudo systemctl disable bluetooth.service

-I don’t have a printer, so I can also disable the cups.service.
+I don’t set up CUPS printing service on this computer, so I can also disable the cups.service.

 sudo systemctl disable cups.service